kofu145/Easel-Pong-Tutorial/3 - Moving the ball and paddle.md

     this.radius = radius;
     this.speed = speed;
 }
+//...
 ```
 The ball's velocity will be decided during gameplay and change throughout, so we'll leave it be for now.

-We also defined an ``Entity`` array variable to store references to our paddles, so that we don't need to constantly need to grab the entities with paddles every frame.
-We're defining this variable in ``Initialize`` and not the constructor though, so that we can safely grab all of our gameobjects upon the game starting up, and not on the ``Ball``'s creation.
+We also defined an ``Entity`` array variable to store references to our paddles, so that we don't need to constantly need to grab all the entities with paddles every frame.
+We're defining this variable in ``Initialize`` and not the constructor so that we can safely grab all of our gameobjects upon the game starting up, and not on the ``Ball``'s creation.

 ### Tags
 In order to tell our program what entities are paddles, we'll set the ``Tag`` property of the ``Entity`` objects we're to set our paddles on.
 In ``MainScene.cs``, right under where we instantiated our entities, we'll set a "paddle" tag to our paddle entities: